 There can be many business situations where confidential information needs to be disclosed.
 This can be done verbally, physically and/or electronically.

 A typical example would be when a company wants to invite several vendors to submit a proposal for the provision of certain goods or services.

 Depending on the type of goods or services, the company may need to disclose some amount of confidential information to those vendors to allow understanding of the scope, scale, intentions of its requirements.

 The vendors in turn may need to disclose details of proprietary methods, pricing and the like as part of their proposal.
-In both cases, measures are needed to safeguard the secrecy and use of such confidential information.
+In both cases, a vendor confidentiality agreement is needed to safeguard the secrecy and use of such confidential information.

 Note: the information presented in this article is not to be construed as legal advice.

 A Non-Disclosure Agreement (NDA) or Confidentiality Agreement is a document prepared or reviewed by a lawyer to protect any confidential information disclosed by one party to another, including the nature of any discussions between the parties.

 - Requiring prevention of its loss, theft or unauthorised copying

 - Permitting its further disclosure to third parties only in specified circumstances